Biden heads to West Bank, with little to offer Palestinians | Law-Order

 It all reeked of hypocrisy to Palestinians, who have endured 55 years of military occupation with no end in sight.

-“The idea of shared values actually makes me sick to my stomach,” said Diana Buttu, a Palestinian lawyer and political analyst.
-“I don't think Israeli values are anything that people should be striving towards.”
-Both Biden and Lapid said they supported an eventual two-state solution in order to ensure that Israel remains a Jewish-majority state.
-But Biden is expected to announce little beyond financial assistance, including $201 million for the United Nations agency for Palestinian refugees.
-Biden proposed $100 million, subject to congressional approval, for hospitals in east Jerusalem that serve Palestinians.
-Another $15 million is for humanitarian assistance, plus $7.2 million for programs to promote cooperation between Israelis and Palestinians.
+"The idea of shared values makes me sick to my stomach," said Diana Buttu, a Palestinian lawyer and political analyst.
+"I don't think Israeli values are anything that people should be striving towards."
+Both Biden and Lapid said they supported an eventual two-state solution to ensure that Israel remains a Jewish-majority state.
+But Biden is expected to announce little beyond financial assistance, including USD 201 million for the United Nations agency for Palestinian refugees.
+Biden proposed USD 100 million, subject to congressional approval, for hospitals in east Jerusalem that serve Palestinians.
+Another USD 15 million is for humanitarian assistance, plus USD 7.2 million for programs to promote cooperation between Israelis and Palestinians.

 His approach, often referred to as "economic peace," has limitations.